John F. Murray (politician)

-John F. Murray (1862 – December 31, 1928) was a Commissioner of Public Works and the second borough president of The Bronx district of New York City, United States.
-In 1909 he was appointed acting borough president upon the removal of Louis F. Haffen by New York Governor Charles Evans Hughes.
-He was then elected interim borough president for the remainder of Haffen's term by a unanimous vote of the eight aldermen representing The Bronx on the New York City Board of Aldermen.
-At the time Murray was serving as the Commissioner of Public Works.
-Murray did not run for election for the 1910 term, and he was succeeded by Cyrus C. Miller.
+John F. Murray (1862 – December 31, 1928) was the Commissioner of Public Works in The Bronx, New York, and the second Bronx borough president.
+He became acting borough president in August 1909 upon the removal of Louis F. Haffen by New York Governor Charles Evans Hughes.
+He was then elected interim borough president for the remainder of Haffen's term by a unanimous vote of the eight men representing The Bronx on the New York City Board of Aldermen.
+At the time Murray was the Commissioner of Public Works.
+Murray did not run for election in November 1909 for a full term as borough president, and was succeeded by Cyrus C. Miller.

 Murray suffered from Bright's disease and anemia for about a year before dying on December 31, 1928 in a Metropolitan Life Insurance Company sanitarium in Mount McGregor, New York.